wix-playground/dapperdox/README.md

 ```

 This snippet registers a callback with the `apiExplorer` object which is invoked while the explorer is building the request
 to send to the API.
-This callback is passed an empty object which has two properties that can be set as needed, `request.headers` and `request.params`:
+This callback is passed an empty object which has two properties that can be set as needed, `request.headers` - items that are sent as request HTTP headers,  and `request.params` - items that are sent as query parameters:

 ```javascript
 {